LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 15 - Order new parking page.md

 </template>
 ```

-And now we are able to select a vehicle, zone, and start parking.
+And now we can select a vehicle, and zone, and start parking.